Commodore C64 Games Computer

 The 8-bit Experience

-The best way to experience the Commodore 64 is through one of the many emulators available online.
-My preferred emulator is the newly released VICE emulator (Version 3).
-VICE stands for Versatile Commodore Emulator.
-You can download the VICE from the homepage.
-It is extremely quick to install (no install scripts) and very easy to use.
-Unfortunately, there doesn't appear to be any native joystick support in the Windows version.
-Once you are up and running you can use the user's guides linked below to get started.
+The best way to experience the Commodore 64 today is through one of the many emulators available online.
+My preferred emulator remains VICE (Versatile Commodore Emulator), one of the most mature, accurate and widely used Commodore emulators available.
+You can download VICE from the official homepage.
+It is straightforward to install, easy to configure and provides an excellent platform for exploring Commodore 64 software, magazines and programming projects.
+Once you are up and running, the user guides linked below will help you get the most from the emulator.

 from Eight Bit Magazine (Issue 02)